 The first sign that you’re reaching a critical tolerance level may be that you find yourself running out of pills before your refill is available, according to Shanthi Mogali, MD, board-certified psychiatrist in general and addiction psychiatry at Columbia University in New York City.
 You might feel anxious about whether you’ll be able to obtain more pills.
 You might also find that your doctor is unwilling to “cooperate” in prescribing your refills or the dosage you believe you need in order to get relief.
 It’s important at this point to understand that it’s not that your doctor is trying to hurt you, but that you’ve reached a critical level of tolerance to your meds.

-Once you’ve reached the highest dosage your doctor is willing (and ethically permitted) to prescribe, you may resort to “doctor shopping,” according to Dr. Mogali, which involves going to different doctors and visiting hospital emergency rooms with various complaints about pain in order to obtain the meds your body has begun to need in order to feel normal.
-Find out the group that’s more likely to get prescribed opioids––and get addicted.
+Once someone has reached the highest dosage a doctor is willing (and ethically permitted) to prescribe, some people start to seek out additional sources of medication, according to Dr. Mogali.
+You may be developing an addiction if you feel the need to go to different doctors or visit hospital emergency rooms in order to obtain the meds your body has started to be dependent on to feel “normal.”
+(One study suggested that women aged 40 to 59 were more likely to get prescribed opioids—and get addicted.)

 A serious warning sign is feeling like swallowing your meds won’t get you relief fast enough.
-According to Dr. Mogali, as your access to the meds your body needs becomes increasingly limited, you may begin to change the way you use them, such as by crushing and snorting or injecting them.
+According to Dr. Mogali, as access to these meds becomes increasingly limited, people who might be addicted may begin to change the way they use them, such as by crushing and snorting or injecting them.

 You may experience depression or irritability with limited access to your meds, says Dr. Mogali.
-And you may also find that you’re no longer just craving the meds for physical pain relief, but in order to obtain emotional relief, adds Stephen F. Grinstead, a chronic pain and addition specialist at Grinstead Consulting, Training & Coaching in Camarillo, CA.
+And you may also find that you’re no longer just craving the meds for physical pain relief, but in order to obtain emotional relief, adds Stephen F. Grinstead, a chronic pain and addiction specialist at Grinstead Consulting, Training & Coaching in Camarillo, California.

 You may at this point be willing to acknowledge to yourself that it would be a good thing if you cut down on your usage, according to Dr. Mogali.
 But there’s the rub.
 You will have significant difficulty in doing so, leading to further drug-seeking behavior.
 Read this hopeful firsthand account of a former opioid addict.